Erina Matsui: Career

-Art Style
+Art style

+Matsui during the inauguration of the exhibit "A Place Where Artists Have the Right to Fail," commemorating the 35th anniversary for Room 13 of the Fundació Joan Miró.

 Matsui most commonly produces oil painting portraits of herself, distorting her features in surreal ways that end up disturbing or absurd.

 Although she began her career through Murakami's Geisei art fair, her paintings are elaborately composed and contain depth that distinguishes her work from the Superflat art style associated with Murakami and Kaikai Kiki artists.
 Matsui intentionally chose not to join the Kaikai Kiki (Murakami's art production and artist management company), choosing to prioritize art school education instead.

 As a young artist, her self-portraits are often used as an exploration in understanding the unknown world.
 Her paintings play upon popular themes of Japanese kawaii culture, as well as incorporating symbols of childhood nostalgia such as toys or lullabies to represent the anxiety of young adults growing up.
 Axelotls are a reoccurring motif in her work meant to highlight both the fantastical and otherworldly quality of her paintings.